Statistical Study of the Defect Cluster Morphology in the Primary Damage of Tungsten from Collision Cascades from Five Inter-atomic potentials: Results

 \section{Results}

-The distribution of the number of defects for all the five potentials are shown in Fig.\ref{Fig2}.
-It is seen that there is a broad distribution in the number of defects at all PKA energies for all the IAP.
-The arc-DPA \cite{KaiNatureComm2018} values for tungsten is also plotted for reference.
-At higher PKA energy the width of the distribution is larger.
-Note also that the IAP which have higher mean number of defects at low PKA energies do not maintain this status at higher PKA energies.
-The JW and MS potentials show a good quantitative and qualitative match with each other whilst the tabGAP potential shows the least number of defects at all PKA energies. \\
+Fig.\ref{Fig2} shows defect count distributions versus PKA energy for all five potentials.
+All interatomic potentials (IAPs) exhibit broad defect count distributions across PKA energies, reflecting both crystallographic direction dependence and inherent statistical variations from atomic vibrations.
+For reference, tungsten arc-DPA values \cite{KaiNatureComm2018} are superimposed.
+The key observations from the figure are: defect count distribution width increases with PKA energy, IAPs showing elevated mean defect counts at lower PKA energies ($<$30 keV) do not maintain this trend at higher energies, JW and MS potentials demonstrate close quantitative agreement with each other and the tabGAP potential consistently yields the fewest defects across all energies. \\

-The fraction of defects in clusters for the different IAP is shown as a function of PKA energy in Fig.\ref{Fig3}.
-Note that there is a clear hierarchy for the clustered fraction of defects at almost all PKA energies, with the DND-BN potential showing the maximum fraction and the MS potential showing the least.
-At PKA energy of 150 keV the fraction of defects in clusters varies from 0.65 to 0.8, whilst at 5 keV PKA energy the fraction varies from 0.45 to 0.55.
-There is no trend for the fraction of defects in clusters with the stiffness and range values of the pair potential when we compare Fig.\ref{Fig3} with Table.\ref{Table_2}. \\
+Fig.\ref{Fig3} shows the clustered defect fraction as a function of PKA energy for the five IAPs.
+A consistent hierarchy emerges across nearly all energieswith the DND-BN potential showing the maximum fraction and the MS potential showing the least.
+Note that the DND-BN potential has the lowest defect formation energy (summing up the values in rows 10-14 in Table\ref{Table-3}) which could be a factor for this.
+However the hierarchy observed does not correspond to this logic and there are other factors too that influence cluster formation in collision cascades.
+At a PKA energy of 150 keV the fraction of defects in clusters varies from 0.65 to 0.8, whilst at 5 keV PKA energy the fraction varies from 0.45 to 0.55. \\

-The vacancy cluster size distributions from the five IAP are shown in Fig.\ref{Fig4} for PKA energies 5-20 keV, 50-75 keV and 100-150 keV.
-It is seen that the WSNAP potential shows the largest vancancy cluster sizes.
+The vacancy cluster size distributions from the five IAP are shown in Fig.\ref{Fig4} for PKA energies in the range 5-20 keV, 50-75 keV and 100-150 keV.
 The percentage of vacancies in clusters are shown as a function of PKA energy in Fig.\ref{Fig5}.
 The standard deviation from the 100 random directions are also shown in the figure.
-It is seen that the WSNAP potential shows the largest percentage of vacancies in cluster at PKA energies greater than 20 keV.
-Note that there is no trend with stiffness and range for the size of vacancy clusters.
-The WSNAP, MS and the JW potential have similar values of S and R, but only the WSNAP potential shows larger vacancy sizes and larger percentage of vacancies in cluster. \\
+It is seen that the WSNAP potential shows the largest percentage of vacancies in cluster at PKA energies greater than 20 keV, which aligns with it having the lowest vacancy formation energy (table.\ref{Table-3}). \\